unifiedjs/collective/organizations.md

 The movant is tasked with convincing the team to accept the motion.
 Any maintainer of the team may vote.

-When the motion is accepted, the lead of the team, enacts the motion.
+When the motion is accepted, the lead of the team enacts the motion.
 If the outside maintainer is not a member of the team, the enactor first follows the *inviting* playbook.
-Then, the motion is enacted by following the *granting* playbook.
+The enactor follows the *granting* playbook.

 When the motion is dismissed, the project is ineligible to be granted again for six months.